Applications for Mountaingrass 2025 are now closed. (Applications are open 1st - 31st March each year.)

 Payment and public liability insurance

-Artists are responsible for all their accommodation, (unless negotiated otherwise), meals and drinks.
+Artists and Workshop Presenters are responsible for all their accommodation, (unless negotiated otherwise), meals and drinks.
 Unfortunately, the festival does not provide riders for artists.

-Performers who do not have their own public liability insurance can play as a volunteer for a ‘contribution’ paid to them after the event.
-As a volunteer they will be covered under the ABOTMA’s Public Liability Insurance policy.
-In these cases their performer agreement will serve as an invoice.
+Performers and Workshop Presenters who do not have their own public liability insurance can play as a volunteer for a ‘contribution’ paid to them after the event.
+Volunteers are covered under the ABOTMA’s Public Liability Insurance policy.

 Artist Responsibilities